-Our facilities have been designed to ensure the environment promotes learning and these include a purpose-built Art and Technology building and a state of the art Performing Arts block.
+Our facilities have been designed to ensure the environment promotes learning and these include a purpose built Art and Technology building and a state of the art Performing Arts block.
 A £1.2 million investment has recently been completed to update the school's North Building and the energy efficiencies this will create will be reinvested into teaching and learning.
 All our facilities are actively used by the local community outside school hours.
 We also have access to the East Riding Leisure Centre which is adjacent to the school site and is equipped with the latest fitness equipment for the benefit of staff and students.
 The school is also able to use residential facilities at Spiers Bank House, an ex-forestry commission house located near Pickering in the North York Moors.
 This provides a fantastic resource for the development of students' outdoor experiences as well as personal development.

 We are committed to safeguarding and promoting the welfare of children and young people.
+Our most recent Ofsted Inspection report states that, 'The designated safeguarding leader and her team are knowledgeable, vigilant and takes safeguarding very seriously.
+Teachers and pupils know what to do if they have any concerns' (January 2020).
 All staff receive training on appointment and regular updates and clearance from the Disclosure and Barring Service is required prior to any appointment being made.
 The school's Child Protection Policy and Procedures can be accessed via this link and the Education Alliance Child Protection Policy can be accessed here.